-My mission was to spread T1D awareness through the art of dance, to better educate the community, to raise funds to find a cure, and to inspire those with diabetes to live healthy and active lives.
+My mission was to spread type 1 diabetes (T1D) awareness through the art of dance, to better educate the community, to raise funds to find a cure and to inspire those with diabetes to live healthy and active lives.
 Seventeen years later, Dancing for Diabetes continues as a thriving nonprofit organization based in Central Florida, operating year round for children and adults with diabetes.

 Less than a year after my diagnosis, I started middle school.
 I was very shy and “different.”
 Administrators and teachers gave me special attention all in attempt to make sure nothing went wrong.
 It was a performing arts middle school, so as part of my electives I enrolled in the dance department.

 Here was my turning point.
 I loved the class.
 I loved the instructor.
 I loved the content.
 And I loved the creativity it allowed.

 In an interview with a magazine, I was once asked if living with diabetes gets easier over time.
 I loved this question, because I had never thought about the answer before.
 My answer was long winded; I explained that living with T1D changes as your life course evolves, but at its core was the word, “No.”

 Being a kid and having diabetes is a lot to handle.
 I was very shy in middle school.
 After I dressed into my dance clothes and before my dance class started, I would kneel on the ground, behind my teacher’s desk, where I pricked my finger and tested my blood sugar in secret.
 Looking back, I’m upset I hid like that, but I wasn’t yet comfortable living with T1D.
 At the time, I just wanted to be like everyone else.